OSInside/kiwi/doc/source/quickstart.rst

         --description kiwi-descriptions/suse/x86_64/suse-leap-42.3-JeOS \
         --target-dir /tmp/myimage

-Find the image with the suffix :file:`.raw` below :file:`/tmp/myimage`.
+The resulting image will be placed into the folder :file:`/tmp/myimage` with the suffix :file:`.raw`.

+If you don't wish to create a openSUSE Leap 42.3 image, substitute the folder following the ``--description`` option with another folder that contains the image description which you selected.

-Run your image
+Run your Image
 --------------

 Running an image actually means booting the operating system.
-In order to do that attach the disk image to a virtual system, in our case QEMU is used, and boot it as follows:
+In order to do that attach the disk image to a virtual system.
+In this example we use QEMU and boot it as follows:

 .. code:: bash